 We are Eat Club

-A London based charity since 2014
+A London youth food charity since 2014

 We are Eat Club

-A London based charity since 2014
+A London youth food charity since 2014

 Our youth cooking courses are designed to improve the relationship people have with food to address the underlying barriers to healthy eating and improve health and wellbeing.